wangxiaoyunanne/docs/source/hive_proj.html.md

 ## Performance and Analysis

-We measure the runtime of the app.
+Performance is measured by the runtime of the app, given:
+ - an input graph

 ### Implementation limitations